rachanamane/ImageHashtagPredictor/README.md

-#Instagram Hashtag Predictor
+# Instagram Hashtag Predictor
 The raw dataset used is large in size.
-If you need to train the model from with the dataset, please email me.
+If you need to train the model from with the dataset, please to rachanamane93@gmail.com

-##Tech
+## Tech
 [Tensorflow](https://www.tensorflow.org/): Install tensorflow [here] (https://www.tensorflow.org/install/)

 Need to run the following before executing any scripts: